abhashpanwar/credit-risk-modeling/README.md

 But you can explore the available dataset: https://www.kaggle.com/pragyanbo/a-hitchhiker-s-guide-to-lending-club-loan-data#Understanding-the-data

 ## Models:
-* For PD, I have trained logistic regression
+* For PD, I have used logistic regression
 * For LGD, There is two stage approach.
 1) Logistic Regression and 2) Linear Regression
 * For EAD, I have trained linear regression